 - Not discontinuing morphine sulfate extended-release tablets without first discussing the need for a tapering regimen with the prescriber

 Inform patients that morphine sulfate extended-release tablets may cause orthostatic hypotension and syncope.
 Instruct patients how to recognize symptoms of low blood pressure and how to reduce the risk of serious consequences should hypotension occur (e.g., sit or lie down, carefully rise from a sitting or lying position).

 Inform patients that morphine sulfate extended-release tablets may impair the ability to perform potentially hazardous activities such as driving a car or operating heavy machinery.
 Advise patients not to perform such tasks until they know how they will react to the medication.

 Inform patients that anaphylaxis has been reported with ingredients contained in morphine sulfate extended-release tablets.
 Advise patients how to recognize such a reaction and when to seek medical attention.

-- Get emergency help right away if you take too much morphine sulfate ER tablets (overdose).
-Morphine sulfate ER overdose can cause life threatening breathing problems that can lead to death.
+- Get emergency help right away if you take too much morphine sulfate extended-release tablets (overdose).
+When you first start taking morphine sulfate extended-release tablets, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.

 - severe asthma, trouble breathing, or other lung problems.